HomeEnterprise ITArtificial IntelligenceAI in elections becoming democracy's double-edged sword, experts say

 India’s Battle for Data Sovereignty

-Tripathi, an MP with a tech background from the Indian Institute of Technology, Delhi shifted the focus to data sovereignty — a critical issue for India, where foreign tech giants dominate the digital landscape.
+Tripathi, an MP with a tech background from the Indian Institute of Technology, shifted the focus to data sovereignty — a critical issue for India, where foreign tech giants dominate the digital landscape.

 “If we do not t control our data, others will weaponise it against us,” he warned.
-He cited examples of AI-driven campaigns in conflict zones like and Myanmar, where algorithmic radicalisation exacerbated violence.
+He cited examples of AI-driven misinformation campaigns in conflict zones like Manipur and Myanmar, where algorithmic radicalisation exacerbated violence.

 Advertisement